Research Diary #1: Starting third year of my PhD journey into trauma education

 Honouring the Experience

-a journal entry note,
+a personal journal entry note,

 a gentle letter to self,

-or a quite reflection in nature with a cup of tea (or coffee) or whatever comfort delicious drink you desire.
+a quite reflection in nature with a cup of tea (or coffee) or whatever comfort delicious drink you desire.

 When I sit with what I’ve learned, I try to honour it by giving it space to breathe before I turn it into something shareable.
 I find when releasing these reflections into words, I’m not just documenting the learning; I’m transforming my inner hive.